 The Boone House and part of the homestead were sold to Squire's cousin William Maugridge.
 Maugridge, also born in Devonshire worked as a shipwright and house builder in Philadelphia prior to 1750 and later served as a magistrate and judge for Berks County from 1752 until his death in 1766.

-In 1770, John and Elizabeth DeTurk who were Pennsylvania Germans, purchased the property from William's daughter and prospered as farmers.
-John died in 1808, but his family continued to reside here in to the 1820s.
+In 1770, John and Elizabeth DeTurk who were Pennsylvania Germans purchased the property from William's daughter and prospered as farmers.
+John died in 1808, but his family continued to reside here in the 1820s.

-By the 1930's the farm was run down and overgrown and the house was in disrepair.
-Interested in the site's preservation, Daniel Carter Beard, founder and commissioner of the Boy Scouts of America, formed a committee to save the property.
-This lead the Commonwealth of Pennsylvania to purchase the property in 1938.
-Restoration and improvements were started by members of the National Youth Administration, part of the Works Progress Program created by President Franklin D. Roosevelt as a response to the Great Depression..
+By the 1930s the farm was run down and overgrown and the house was in disrepair.
+Interested in the site's preservation, Daniel Carter Beard, founder, and commissioner of the Boy Scouts of America, formed a committee to save the property.
+This leads the Commonwealth of Pennsylvania to purchase the property in 1938.
+Restoration and improvements were started by members of the National Youth Administration, part of the Works Progress Program created by President Franklin D. Roosevelt as a response to the Great Depression.

 Boone and Beyond

-Squire first settled in Abington Pennsylvania, then moved to Gwynedd, where he met and married Sarah Morgan a Welsh Quaker.
-Afterwards the couple moved to Chalfont before purchasing 250 acres here in the Oley Valley in 1730.
-Squire's father and brothers had also settled in the area and became prominent in business, local government and the Exeter Friends Meeting.
+Squire first settled in Abington, Pennsylvania, then moved to Gwynedd, where he met and married Sarah Morgan, a Welsh Quaker.
+Afterward, the couple moved to Chalfont before purchasing 250 acres here in the Oley Valley in 1730.
+Squire's father and brothers had also settled in the area and became prominent in business, local government, and the Exeter Friends Meeting.